mikeizbicki/cmc-csci040/README.md

             but I've included them directly in this intro course.
         1. You will:
             1. Use LLMs (e.g. ChatGPT) to code.
-                (And learn what they can/can't do.)
+                1. And learn what they can/can't do.
+                1. And "build your own" ChatGPT.
             1. Count the number of computers in North Korea connected to the internet.
             1. Build your own Twitter clone.
         1. This course is especially designed to connect computer science to non-STEM subjects like